tiandevlab/DiscShop.project/README.md

 - Updated Login component to integrate with the new authentication system
 - Added logout functionality in the Header component
 - Conducted thorough testing of the new authentication flow and protected routes

+### 2024-08-21

+- Refined login component UI for improved user experience
+- Implemented password visibility toggle feature in login form
+- Aligned input fields and buttons in login interface for consistency
+- Adopted Apple-inspired design elements for a modern look
+- Improved responsive layout of login component